 10. Start advertising early — like, right now.

-The holiday shopping season starts earlier each year, and your eCommerce business shouldn’t be caught unaware.
-Just as there will always be the customer who waits until the last minute to buy their gifts, there will also be the customer who crosses everything off their list before Halloween.
+Just as there will always be the customer who waits until the last minute to buy their gifts, there will also be the early-bird shopper who crosses everything off their list before Halloween.
+Get in front of them ASAP with segmented targeting and specific offers, such as “Early Access” or “Sneak Peek” promotions.

 Start Prepping Your Social Media Ads Holiday Strategy Now